dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 The DOTS server enforces authorization of DOTS clients' signals for mitigation.
-The mechanism of enforcement is not in scope for this document, but is expected to restrict requested mitigation scope to addresses, prefixes, and/or services owned by the DOTS client's administrative entity, such that a DOTS client from one entity is not able to influence the network path to another entity.
-A DOTS server MUST reject requests for mitigation of resources not owned by the requesting DOTS client's administrative entity.
+The mechanism of enforcement is not in scope for this document, but is expected to restrict requested mitigation scope to addresses, prefixes, and/or services owned by the DOTS client's administrative domain, such that a DOTS client from one domain is not able to influence the network path to another domain.
+A DOTS server MUST reject requests for mitigation of resources not owned by the requesting DOTS client's administrative domain.
 A DOTS server MAY also refuse a DOTS client's mitigation request for arbitrary reasons, within any limits imposed by business or service level agreements between client and server domains.
 If a DOTS server refuses a DOTS client's request for mitigation, the